Museo Ideale Leonardo da Vinci: Location

 The museum is located within the Conti Guidi castle in Vinci, in the province of Florence, Italy.
 In 1868, as recorded by Giuseppi Garabaldi, ownership of the castle was shared with the counts of Masetti da Bagnano and the counts Guidi.
 Opposite the museum entrance is the former location of a mill (with a millpond) that was operated by Leonardo's father Ser Piero and his uncle Francesco, beginning in 1478.
 The nineteenth-century portion of the building was built on the foundations of the millpond owned by the city and by the da Vinci family.

-Due to rainwater leaking into the exhibition areas from the overlying building, the museum was temporarily closed and is planned to reopen in 2019.
+Due to rainwater leaking into the exhibition areas from the overlying building, the museum was temporarily closed and was planned to reopen in 2019.

 Collections

 Started in 1972, the collection contains a variety of items pertaining to the city of Vinci.
 It was designed to assemble a variety of artwork, artifacts, and documents relevant to the museum's mission.

 The collection includes original antique paintings, tools, and instruments from Leonardo's time and native land.
 Objects in the collection include models based on his projects, relevant memorabilia, and thousands of artifacts, including Knots by Albrecht Dürer and the Dome of Arts and Ideas by Buckminster Fuller, both of which are inspired by Leonardo.